DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2020-11-27-beta-prototype-research-round-3.md

 Read more on what [our users said about 'failing'](/register-trainee-teachers/recording-training-outcomes-iteration-2/#what-our-users-said).

-Users act responsibly when it comes to updating outcomes on DTTP, but because an extension is not considered a formal "outcome" it is currently either not recorded at all or falls under deferrals.
+Users act responsibly when it comes to updating outcomes on DTTP, but because an extension is not considered a formal “outcome” it is currently either not recorded at all or falls under deferrals.

 >“It isn’t the case that an extension would be as a result of a failed assessment, it would be done preemptively.
 We don’t change anything on the DTTP until the final judgement about their position.”